Zazzles2908/Mini-Agent_ACP/documents/09_PRODUCTION/CLEANUP_EXECUTION_REPORT.md

 ## 🔍 What Was Wrong With the Wrapper

 ### The Misconception
-Previous agent believed MiniMax-M2 needed special "OpenAI SDK format" wrapper.
+Previous agent believed MiniMax-M2 needed special "OpenAI SDK format format" wrapper.

 ### The Reality
-1. MiniMax-M2 uses OpenAI protocol (`provider: "openai"` in config)
+1. MiniMax-M2 uses OpenAI protocol (`provider: "openai"  # OpenAI SDK format"` in config)
 2. ALL Tools inherit `to_openai_schema()` method from base class
 3. OpenAIClient already converts tools using `tool.to_openai_schema()`
 4. Backend was already OpenAI-compatible